 - Skill Category 10 – Outsourcing, COTS, and Contracting Quality

-The details of about what each one of these skill categories contain is detailed in the CSQA brochure that is available at the link I gave above.
+The details of what each one of these skill categories contains are detailed in the CSQA brochure that is available at the link I gave above.
 I am also providing a screenshot for quick reference: (click on image to enlarge)

-2. Once you decide a good time, go ahead and apply for it online.
-Choose your nearest test center at the date. (all the procedure is in the link provided)
+- Once you decide a good time, go ahead and apply for it online.
+Choose your nearest test center on the date. (all the procedure is in the link provided)

-4. CBOK has all the information about the test, references, the detailed explanation of the skill categories mentioned above etc. Read it and understand thoroughly.
+- CBOK has all the information about the test, references, the detailed explanation of the skill categories mentioned above, etc. Read it and understand it thoroughly.

 Note: All I really studied in preparation for this certification is the CBOK.
 I never needed to refer anything else, nevertheless the below are the references recommended by QAI: